 - 1. Work with assistant superintendents, district directors, and coordinators to determine administrative Professional Development priority needs. - 2.
-Provide research-based training on the state adopted Administrative Evaluation System.
-Modify Standards for School Leaders model based on FLDOE updates for staff development for administrators. - Encourage administrators to utilize the Provide face-to-face district trainer training for the WCG, William Cecil Golden Website, Standards for School Leaders, ASAP modules. - 4.
-Continue the use of ASAP as a screening tool for all applicants for the Potential School Leader Program (PSL) and for administrators applying for higher positions within the district. - Provide continued support for the PGS electronically maintained sustained research based training on new Adminstrative and Instructional Evaluation Systems. - 6.
+Provide research-based training on the state adopted Administrative Evaluation System. - 3.
+Encourage administrators to utilize the William Cecil Golden Website, Standards for School Leaders, ASAP modules. - 4.
+Continue the use of ASAP as a screening tool for all applicants for the Potential School Leader Program (PSL) and for administrators applying for higher positions within the district. - 5.
+Provide continued support for the PGS electronically maintained Adminstrative and Instructional Evaluation Systems. - 6.
 Provide opportunities for administrators to participate in professional Lesson Study training. - 7.
 Continue Leadership Development Institutes (Studer Group) for all administrators.